 The theory test consists of 2 parts:

-You must then take your practical test within two years after obtaining your theory test certificate.
-After that, the theory test is no longer valid and must be retaken.
+Once you passed your theory test, you must take the practical test within two years.
+After that, the theory test will no longer be valid and will have to be retaken.

 Once you feel confident with your driving skills, you can book a free slot online.
 The test will last 40 minutes and will require you to drive freely for the first 10 minutes.
 Then, you will be asked to drive by following the examiner's instructions or requests for another 30 minutes.

 When the test is over, you must also pass an eye test and answer two mechanical questions asked by the examiner.
 The examiner will tell you on the spot whether you have passed the test successfully or not.
 In the case of a negative result, you can take the test again after 10 days.

 The cost of the practical driving test is £62 on weekdays and £75 on weekends.